Travel.State.Gov >

 Post-Adoption/Post-Placement Reporting Requirements

-According to Philippine law, after the adoptive parents assume custody of the child and escort him/her to the United States, they enter a six-month post-placement period where the adoption service provider in the United States conducts bi-monthly reviews of the child’s welfare and reports the information to ICAB.
-After adoptive parents complete the post-placement period, the adoptive parent(s) should file a petition for adoption before the court in the United States.
-The adoption service provider should submit the final U.S. adoption decree to ICAB within one month of its issuance.
+Under Philippine law, after the PAP(s) assume custody of the child and escort him/her to the United States, they enter a six-month post-placement period where the adoption service provider in the United States conducts bi-monthly reviews of the child’s welfare and reports the information to NACC.
+After the PAP(s) complete the post-placement period, the PAP(s) should file a petition for adoption before a U.S. court.
+The adoption service provider should submit the final U.S. adoption decree to NACC within one month of its issuance.

-We urge you to comply with the Philippines’ post-adoption requirements in a timely manner.
-Your adoption agency may be able to help you with this process.
-Your cooperation will contribute to the Philippines’ history of positive experiences with U.S. citizen parents.
+We urge you to comply with Philippine post-adoption/post-placement requirements in a timely manner.
+Your adoption service provider may be able to help you with this process.
+Your cooperation will contribute to the Philippines’ positive experiences with U.S. citizen adoptive parents.

 Post-Adoption Resources